Icewind Dale Enhanced Edition Review

 IWD:EE CTDs more often than Original IWD

 I had one CTD while playing through the original.
 I had over a dozen while playing through the EE, mainly on the menu screens.
-The CTDs for EE were more annoying because they locked up my laptop for several secs and I couldn't do anything but wait for it to resolve itself, allow me to accept the crash message, and finally reload the game.
+The CTDs for EE were more annoying because they locked up my PC for several secs and I couldn't do anything but wait for it to resolve itself, allow me to accept the crash message, and finally reload the game.
 Grr..

 Some IWD:EE bosses don't die when they're supposed to